pepe5p/oddupiacz/README.md

 # Oddupiacz

-Oddupiacz is a global pre-commit hook to check for forbidden word "dupa" in file names and contents
+Oddupiacz is a global pre-commit hook to check for forbidden word "dupa" in file names and contents.

 ## Usage